nfrechette/acl-ue4-plugin/Docs/README.md

 *  **4.22.x:** [branch](https://github.com/nfrechette/UnrealEngine/tree/4.22-acl) - [patch](https://github.com/nfrechette/UnrealEngine/pull/4.patch) (requires ACL plugin **v0.4**)
 *  **4.23.x:** [branch](https://github.com/nfrechette/UnrealEngine/tree/4.23-acl) - [patch](https://github.com/nfrechette/UnrealEngine/pull/5.patch) (requires ACL plugin **v0.5**)
 *  4.24.x: Use 4.23.x for inspiration, few to no engine changes should conflict (requires ACL plugin **v0.5**)
-*  4.25.x: Use the [Unreal Engine Dev-Anim branch](https://github.com/EpicGames/UnrealEngine/tree/dev-anim), no further changes required (requires ACL plugin **develop branch**)
+*  [Unreal Engine Dev-Anim branch](https://github.com/EpicGames/UnrealEngine/tree/dev-anim): no further changes required (requires ACL plugin **develop branch**)

 Note that in order to see these, you will first need to [request access](https://www.unrealengine.com/en-US/ue4-on-github) to the *Unreal Engine* source code.

+### Integration details for UE 4.24 and earlier

-The changes are fairly minimal and consist of a global registry for animation codecs that plugins can hook into as well as some engine bug fixes.
-The branches themselves do not contain the ACL plugin.
-You will have to download the sources and place the `ACLPlugin` directory under `UE4 Root\Engine\Plugins` or your project's plugin directory.
+Some engine changes are required for the ACL plugin to work with these versions.
+The changes are minimal and consist of a global registry for animation codecs that plugins can hook into as well as exposing a few things needed.
+The branches in my fork of the Unreal Engine do not contain the ACL plugin.
+You will have to download a plugin release suitable for your engine version.
+Simply place the `ACLPlugin` directory under `UE4 Root\Engine\Plugins` or in the plugin directory of your project.

+### Integration details for the Dev-Anim branch

+The *Dev-Anim* branch contains a refactor of the animation compression codec interface in order to expose everything needed for plugins.
+This allows ACL to function out of the box and will later allow it to be published on the Unreal Marketplace.
+Here are the necessary steps in order to use the plugin directly from GitHub:

+*  Clone the *develop* branch and its sub-modules with: `git clone --recurse-submodules https://github.com/nfrechette/acl-ue4-plugin.git`
+*  Grab the `ACLPlugin` directory located here: [acl-ue4-plugin/ACLPlugin](../ACLPlugin) and copy it under `UE4 Root\Engine\Plugins` or in the plugin directory of your project.
+*  Update the UE4 solution with the `GenerateProjectFiles.bat` or the equivalent file for your OS.
+The ACL plugin contains code that needs to be built for the editor and the runtime.
+*  Open and build the editor.

+Once you start the editor, you should see the ACL Plugin in the plugin list under `Edit -> Plugins` in the top menu bar.
+ACL should be near the top, make sure it is enabled for your project and reload the editor if needed.

+The refactor converts the old system of codecs into a data driven asset much like other assets in the engine.
+Animation sequences reference a `Bone Compression Settings` asset that can be created in the content browser by right-clicking and selecting it under the `Animation` category.
+A compression settings asset is responsible for referencing a list of codecs to try when compression is requested.
+Each codec is tried in parallel and the best one is selected by the same heuristic that earlier engine releases relied on.
+The list of codecs that `Automatic Compression` used to reference can now be found in the default compression settings asset located under `Engine Content/Animation` (note that you will need enable the `Show Engine Content` option in the `View Options` to see it).
+It contains the same codecs that UE 4.24 uses.

+The ACL plugin also provides its own compression settings asset located in its plugin content folder (note that you will need to enable the `Show Plugin Content` option in the `View Options` to see it).
+It contains only the ACL codec and can be used out of the box in all your animation sequences.

+In order to change the default compression settings asset used, you will need to edit the `BaseEngine.ini` or the equivalent file in your project under the `[Animation.DefaultObjectSettings]` section.

+Feel free to create and use your own compression settings assets which can now be set per sequence.
+You could even add the ACL codec to the default asset and let it complete against the stock engine codecs.

 ## ACL plugin playground